voxmedia/vox-oscars-2016/README.md

     git push chorus master

 TO DO:
+- send interactive to Tanya
+- remove what Todd said was wrong in filter
 - photos
+  - why is the CDN not updating?
   - batch grayscale all
   - determine shading from like to dislike
 - title w/ Todd's face